 As damage to the liver progresses, additional symptoms relating to liver failure, coagulopathy (bleeding disorders) and neurological signs can develop which may include:

 - Abdominal pain

-- Jaundice (yellow skin, sclera/whites of the eyes and mucus membranes)
+- Jaundice (yellow skin, sclera/whites of the eyes and mucous membranes)

 - Bleeding from the nose, mouth, anus, in the urine and feces (due to the development of blood clotting disorders)

 Neurological signs can develop as a result of cycad neurotoxins or secondary to liver failure and may include: